Computer Vision

 CLIP, FAISS, patch-level matching, image retrieval

-Image retrieval with ClIP
+Image retrieval with CLIP

 Got a clue?
 ImageDetective can find the picture.
 Describe what you’re looking for, upload an image, or search by visual details.
 ImageDetective connects text and images through foundation models, combining global semantic search with patch-level matching for smarter and more explainable retrieval.